-Waiting lists: If a place cannot be offered at this school, the child's name will automatically be added to the waiting list as long as the school was ranked higher than the school allocated.
+If a place cannot be offered at this school, the parent will be required to request their child's name be added to the waiting list as long as the school was ranked higher than the school allocated.
 Those on a waiting list and late applicants will be treated equally and placed on the same list.
 Waiting lists will be held in the order of the published admission criteria.
-Parents/carers will be asked to renew their wish for their child to remain on the waiting list.
-Any vacancies that arise will be allocated to the child at the top of the waiting list.